tinacms/tina-starter-alpaca/README.md

 npm install
 npm run dev
 ```
-5. Your doc starter should be up and running on [http://localhost:3000](http://localhost:3000)!
+6. Your doc starter should be up and running on [http://localhost:3000](http://localhost:3000)!

 ## :link: Hosting on Vercel

-You will have to generate a new set of keys with the url in vercel
+You will have to make a **new GitHub OAuth App** with the url in vercel.
+[You can learn how to do that in our guide](https://tinacms.org/guides/nextjs/github-open-authoring/hosting-vercel).

 Deploy it to the cloud with [Vercel](https://vercel.com/import?filter=next.js&utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).